 -

-XJTU research team achieves significant progress in self-powered sensing technology
+XJTU research team achieves progress in high-voltage cable partial discharge acoustic sensing

 -